SSS-Says-Snek/hisock/docs/source/tutorials/beginner_tutorial.rst

 Let's explore transmitting data for :mod:`HiSock`!

-:mod:`HiSock` is an event-driven module, and as such, has an ``on`` decorator and a :meth:`send` method for both :class:`HiSockClient` and :class:`HiSockServer`.
+:mod:`HiSock` is an event-driven module, and as such, has an ``on`` decorator and :meth:`send` methods for both :class:`HiSockClient` and :class:`HiSockServer`.

 ==============
 Receiving data
 ==============

 When a function is prefaced with the ``on`` decorator, it will run on something.
-It will "listen" for a command and run when that command is broadcasted.
+It will listen for a command and run when that command is received.

-The ``on`` decorator takes two parameters.
+The ``on`` decorator takes a maximum of three parameters.
 One of the parameters is the command to listen on.
 The second (optional) parameter is whether to run the listener in its own thread or not.
+The third (optional) parameter is whether to override a reserved command, and this tutorial won't be covering it.

-For the server: The ``on`` decorator will send two parameters to the function it is decorating (there are a few exceptions we will touch on).
+For the server: The ``on`` decorator will send a maximum of two parameters to the function it is decorating (there are a few exceptions we will touch on).
 The first parameter is the client data.
-It is a dictionary that includes the client's name, client IP address, and the group the client is in (we won't cover groups in this tutorial).
+It is an instance of :class:`ClientInfo` that includes the client's name, client IP address, and the group the client is in.
+The second parameter is the data that is being received.

-For the client: the ``on`` decorator will send a single parameter to the function it is decorating, which will be the message the client sends (in most cases).
+For the client: the ``on`` decorator will send a maximum of one parameter to the function it is decorating, which will be the message or content the client receives (in most cases).

 Here's an example with the ``on`` decorator in use in a server.
 Here, the server has a command, ``print_message_name``, and will print the message that it gets and who sent it.